RigottiG/RigottiG/README.md

 ### Hello! 👋 Welcome to my profile

-- 🔭 I’m currently working with React.Js
+- 🔭 I’m currently working with React Native
-- 🌱 I’m currently learning React Native💙 and Deno
+- 🌱 I’m currently learning Rust and Deno
 - 📫 How to reach me: ggrigotti@gmail.com
 - ⚡ Passionate about new technologies